rust-lang/libc/README.md

   This feature derives `Debug`, `Eq`, `Hash`, and `PartialEq`.

 * `const-extern-fn`: Changes some `extern fn`s into `const extern fn`s.
-   This features requires a nightly rustc
+   This feature requires a nightly rustc.

 * **deprecated**: `use_std` is deprecated, and is equivalent to `std`.